Resignation of Sheikh Hasina: Resignation and exile

-By 11:00 AM, The protesters broke through police barricades near the prime minister's office.
+By 11:00 AM, the protesters broke through police barricades near the prime minister's office.
 The clashes between security forces and protesters escalated rapidly, with reports of live ammunition being used, leading to casualties on both sides.

 At around 12:30 PM, news broke that the protesters had successfully stormed the gates of Ganabhaban, forcing their way onto the grounds.
-Although, reports indicated that Hasina had already been rushed to a "secure location" within the compound.
+However, reports indicated that Hasina had already been rushed to a "secure location" within the compound.
 By 2:00 PM, the protesters’ also stormed the Jatiya Sangsad.

-Following the violence and key national points being overwhelmed by the protesters, reports started spreading of Sheikh Hasina’s resignation and flight.
+Following the violence and key national points being overwhelmed by the protesters, reports started spreading of Sheikh Hasina's resignation and flight.
 On 3:00 pm (BST), The Army Chief of Staff, General Waker-uz-Zaman confirmed the resignation and self imposed exile of Sheikh Hasina during an address to nation following the political vacuum left by Hasina's exit.